dynamic dog

 Behavior Management Plan

-Full behavioral management support during the initial Dynamic Dog Assessment.
+Full behavioral management support during the initial two-week Dynamic Dog Assessment.
 Once we have the results of the assessment, I can continue to support you short term or long term with behavior & training help while your dog receives medical support from your veterinarian and beyond.
 Post-assessment support is charged at my regular training rates.

 The entire assessment can be done virtually or we can do a hybrid of in-person and virtual if you are located in my coverage area.